 More than just an archive, Sandooka Museum is an evolving experience.
 It preserves culture while enabling a dynamic exploration of its depth and interwoven nature, making history and tradition feel alive.

-During COVID in Rajasthan, I matched with a girl named Pooja on a dating app.
-She quickly asked to move to WhatsApp and began sending video call requests.
-I ignored them, but they persisted.
+During COVID in Rajasthan, our founder matched with a girl named Pooja on a dating app.
+She quickly asked to move the conversation to WhatsApp and began sending repeated video call requests.
+Ignoring them at first, curiosity led to answering one—only to witness a deepfake scam designed to blackmail victims with intimate recordings.

 What started as a scam became a wake-up call.